Ex-intel chief in South Korea found dead in possible suicide

-SEOUL, South Korea (AP) — A former South Korean military intelligence chief has been found dead in a possible suicide.
+SEOUL, South Korea (AP) — A former South Korean military intelligence chief was found dead on Friday, police said, in a suspected suicide.

-Former Defense Security Command head Gen. Lee Jae-su was being investigated for allegedly ordering the illegal surveillance of families of people killed in a 2014 ferry sinking.
+Former Defense Security Command head Lee Jae-su was being investigated by state prosecutors for allegedly ordering the illegal surveillance of families of people killed in a 2014 ferry sinking.
+Lee, a retired three-star general, had denied the allegation.

-The disaster killed more than 300 people, mostly high school students, and touched off widespread criticism of the government.
+The disaster killed more than 300 people, mostly high school students, and touched off widespread criticism of then President Park Geun-hye.
+She was eventually ousted from office over a corruption scandal in March 2017.

-Police say Lee’s body was found near a Seoul building on Friday.
+Police said Lee’s body was found near a Seoul building on Friday.

 Most Read Nation & World Stories